cyxzheng/cyxzheng.github.io/_pages/google.md

 # High-fidelity

 I designed with desktop in mind, but didn’t forget about mobile users.
-A responsive grid was used to ensure that this is useable on any device.
+A responsive grid was used to ensure that the layout translates well across screen sizes.

 ### Onboarding